Faculty Affairs Directory

 Assistant Vice Provost and Director, Center for Teaching and Learning Excellence | scoombes@vcu.edu

-Susan Coombes joined the VCU School of Business Department of Management and Entrepreneurship in 2008.
+Susan Coombes is Assistant Vice Provost and Director, CTLE, where she focuses on fostering an environment where faculty can empower themselves to achieve teaching excellence and thrive in their careers.
+She joined the VCU School of Business, Department of Management and Entrepreneurship, in 2008.
 She earned her Ph.D. from Syracuse University and her M.B.A. and B.S. from Gonzaga University.
-In her role, she focuses on fostering an environment where faculty can empower themselves to achieve teaching excellence and thrive in their careers.
 Her research explores entrepreneurship, strategy, and social enterprise, in areas such as women entrepreneurs, nonprofit governance, corporate political activity, and creativity in organizational settings.

 Tiffany Freitas, B.A.